cookinrelaxin/cookinrelaxin.github.io/research.md

 For the technically-inclined, a handout is attached.
 I introduce a new bottom-up prior over Minimalist Grammar derivations and prove that it is normalizable.
 The proof uses bounds on the number of unary-binary tree shapes derived from the theory of Motzkin numbers.
 To my knowledge, this combinatorial method has not previously been applied to Minimalist Grammars.
 The resulting probability distribution provides a basis for Bayesian inference over competing grammars.

+This work-in-progress aims to provide a missing mathematical foundation for probabilistic models of modern syntactic theory, making it possible to compare competing grammars within a principled Bayesian framework.

 [Read the handout (PDF)](/papers/A_bottom_up_prior_over_Minimalist_Grammar_trees-2.pdf)

 [Back to home](./)